mradigen/dotfiles/.github/README.md

 ## Japan

-(idk what it is in the background wallpaper pls dont get offended :D)
+(idk what it is written in the wallpaper so please don't mind the theme name :D)
 ![Japan](../Pictures/Screenshots/japan.png "Japan")

 ---